 To the north of Monument Valley, in Utah, you can call into the Canyonlands, into Moab or you can see the Canyons of the Ancients National Monument, amongst many more sights and attractions too.

 As with most other places in the American Southwest, the best time to visit Monument Valley is during the late Spring and early Fall.
 That is if you want to avoid the peak season crowds and heat that come with the summer months of June through September.

-If you want a totally unique visit, consider the off-season, that runs from late Fall to early Spring.
+If you want a totally unique visit, consider the off-season, which runs from late Fall to early Spring.
 There will be very few people and you will have a high degree of weather fluctuation.
 The days will be mostly sunny but that intense heat from summer will be gone.

-During these seasons you can also expect cold evenings, overnights and mornings.
+During these seasons you can also expect cold evenings, overnights, and mornings.
 Our visit to Monument Valley was in mid-March, during our road trip from Las Vegas to Denver.
 I can attest to both colder weather and small crowds.

 When we went to dinner in the evening, we had to wear sweaters.
-When we got up for a sunrise backcountry tour to photography the sunrise, we had to wear down jackets.
+When we got up for a sunrise backcountry tour to photograph the sunrise, we had to wear down jackets.
 It was freezing cold until later morning when the sun was fully up.

 If you are really looking for a unique experience, consider visiting Monument Valley during the winter, when the valley is occasionally blanketed in snow.

-Things to do in Monument Valley Utah
+Things to do in Monument Valley, Utah

 Our Top Recommended Tours in Monument Valley:

 - Monument Valley Extended Back-country Tour